CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: CryptoLight

 \subsection{An eDRAM-based SPM System with TUs}

-\textbf{Scratchpad Memory}.
-To avoid the large power of SRAM, we present a 512MB eDRAM-based scratchpad memory (SPM) system consisting of 512 banks, which is large enough to store ciphertexts and KS hint matrices shared by FHE operations.
-To reduce the refresh power of the eDRAM SPM, we skip refreshes on the rows which are accessed by a TU or a CU in each refresh period.
-All CUs access SPM banks via two optical crossbar NoCs.

 \textbf{Transposing a Matrix}.
 Matrix transpositions are heavily used in the (i)NTT and automorphism kernels of FHE operations.
 As Figure~\ref{f:photo_fhe_nttb}(e) shows, we implement the recursive algorithm~\cite{Samardzic:ISCA2022} to transpose a large matrix.
-An $E\times E$ matrix is stored in the eDRAM in a row-major order, i.e., the element$[n,m]$ ($0\leq n,m \leq E-1$) is stored at the address of $E\times n+m$.
-After the transposition, the address of the element is $E\times m+n$.
 For the transposition of a large $E\times E$ matrix, we divide the matrix into four $\frac{E}{2} \times \frac{E}{2}$ matrices, i.e., $A$, $B$, $C$, and $D$, at the top level.
 Instead of transposing the matrix directly, we compute $A^T$, $C^T$, $B^T$, and $D^T$.
 By repeating this process recursively, the $E\times E$ matrix can be transposed.

 \textbf{In-SPM Transpose Unit}.
 We create an in-SPM transpose unit (TU) to transpose a matrix inside SPM banks without sending it to CUs via NoCs.
 As Figure~\ref{f:photo_fhe_nttb}(f) shows, along the H-tree of all SPM banks, we hierarchically deploy TUs in all SPM banks.
 We assume a SPM bank has four sub-arrays.
 Each sub-array in a SPM bank has a TU.
 One bank has a level-2 TU to enable data movements inside the bank.
 All banks share a level-3 TU for inter-bank communication.
 The level-3 and level-2 TUs perform the recursive matrix transposition algorithm.
 When the recursive process reaches the $2\times2$ matrix level, a TU attached to a sub-array swaps each element into its new position.
-The index of an element in the $2\times2$ matrix is $0\leq i \leq 4$.
-The new index ($j$) after the transposition can be computed by as: if $i=3$, $j=3$; otherwise, $j=(2i \mod 3)$.
 A TUs share a similar structure shown in Figure~\ref{f:photo_fhe_nttb}(g) with different numbers of FIFOs.